Gone are the days when you had to rely on Craigslist or eBay to sell your unwanted clutter.

-There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Retailers That Will Pay You for Your Unwanted Stuff.”
+There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Stores That Will Pay You for Your Clutter.”
 Amazon is no different.

 To learn more: Visit the Amazon Trade-In program webpage.
-To find out how much Amazon will give you for an item, click on the relevant trade-in category, such as “Kindle E-Readers” or “Gaming.”
+To find out how much Amazon will give you for an item, click on the relevant trade-in category, such as “Kindle E-Readers” or “Streaming Media Players.”

 Do you have a gift card you know you won’t use?
 Don’t let it go to waste.
 It’s possible to use Raise to sell your gift cards for up to 85% of their face value, according to the site.